ArronJablonowski/nla_tester/README.md

 # nla_tester

 nla_tester is a simple utility designed to demonstrate the critical role of Network Level Authentication (NLA) in Remote Desktop Protocol (RDP) security.
-By enabling NLA, you enhance the security of your RDP connections by preventing unauthorized access to your login screen and user credentials.
+By enabling NLA, you enhance the security of your RDP connections by preventing unauthorized access to your login screen and potentially system username discovery.

 ## Overview